FAU-Paleo/se3-gplates/_posts/2022-06-01-basic-rotations.md

 # Implementing one rotation

-The easiest way to illustrate what an actual rotation is, you can implement it ourselves.
+The easiest way to understand what an actual rotation is, is to implement it ourselves.
 We are going to implement the northward drift of Australia (and Tansania) that started to split off from Antarctica about 83 million years ago.

 To start, first set the time to 83Ma: